skylinedebateclub26-gif/skyline-platform/README.md

 ## Vercel settings

-- **Fluid compute must be on** (Settings, Functions). `pages/api/match.js` asks for 300 seconds, which Hobby allows only with Fluid compute.
-If it is off, set `maxDuration` back to 60.
+- **Fluid compute** is switched on in `vercel.json`, so it does not depend on the dashboard toggle. `pages/api/match.js` asks for 300 seconds, which Hobby allows only with Fluid compute.
+Do not remove `vercel.json`.
 - Share only the production address with students; preview addresses are protected.

 ## Local development